Michael Donkor: Early life and education

 Donkor was born in London to a Ghanaian household.
 He completed his bachelor's degree in English at Wadham College, Oxford, as well as a master's in Creative Writing at University of London.
 At the University of Oxford he was one of only 21 black students in his year.
 At the University of London he was supervised by Andrew Motion.

 Career

 In 2010 Donkor trained as an English teacher at the UCL Institute of Education, and began his teaching career at Esher College.
-He formally taught at St Paul's Girls' School.
-He has left his job there (as of 2022) and is pursuing a career of writing in Portugal, Lisbon.
+He formerly taught at St Paul's Girls' School.
+He left his job there by 2022 to pursue a writing career in Lisbon, Portugal.
 In 2014 he was chosen by the National Centre for Writing for their mentoring programme, through which he met mentor Daniel Hahn and agent Juliet Pickering.
 He was described by HarperCollins as a "powerful new British literary voice".
 The Observer selected him as a New Face of Fiction in January 2018.
 He is inspired by Zadie Smith, Chimamanda Ngozi Adichie and Toni Morrison.